 We have a load of favourites now, from shooters to racing games and plenty more in between – even a lightsaber-swinging rhythm game!
 If you're looking for something fresh and fun to play with the PlayStation VR, start with these 19 picks.

-Additional words by Andrew Hayward
+Additional words by Tom Parsons

 Farpoint is the big PSVR game that a lot of early buyers have been waiting for, and thankfully, it largely lives up to the hype.

 The Aim Controller helps amp up the immersion in this first-person shooter, which finds you blasting through packs of aliens on a Mars-like planet.
 You can play with a DualShock 4, certainly, but the extra cash is well spent on the Aim Controller to help amplify the illusion that you're really pumping icky spider creatures full of lead.

 While the campaign can feel a little one-dimensional at times (and certainly derivative), the VR experience is ace: the game looks fantastic, and the ability to look freely in all directions really elevates play.
 The campaign is relatively brief, but there's nothing quite like Farpoint on PlayStation VR, and it really does feel mighty special in spots.

 Yes, it does seem a bit laughable that Tetris is considered an essential virtual reality experience, but just strap on the PlayStation VR and fire up Tetris Effect.
 We suspect you'll also be convinced.

 Hailing from the creator of the excellent Rez Infinite (also on this list), Tetris Effect reimagines the classic puzzler within dynamic game worlds that pulse and throb to your gameplay, even evolving and becoming all the more enrapturing over time.
 It's still "just" Tetris – that is, arguably the greatest puzzle game of all time – but the surrounding detail is truly mesmerising, and that's doubly true within the immersive space provided by VR.